Roliveira12/EncurtadorDeLinks/README.md

 # URL Shortener

-This project provides a .NET-based URL shortening service with integration to PostgreSQL for data storage and RabbitMQ for message queuing, utilizing the EasyNetQ framework.
-The project follows the Clean Architecture pattern.
+This project provides a .
+NET-based URL shortening service with integration to PostgreSQL for data storage and RabbitMQ for message queuing, utilizing the EasyNetQ framework.
+The project follows a Clean Architecture pattern.

 ## Features